ramp4-pcar4/ramp4-pcar4/README.md

 -   An application architecture and API that is more open and adjustable
 -   UI re-design with mobile use in mind

-This project is currently in development.
-Incomplete features, bugs, and breaking changes to the API and configuration schema should be expected until the `v1.0.0` release.
 The previous version (RAMP 2 / RAMP 3) can be found [here](https://github.com/fgpv-vpgf/fgpv-vpgf).
+Differences between the versions are summarized in the [v4.0.0 Release Notes](https://github.com/ramp4-pcar4/ramp4-pcar4/releases/tag/v4.0.0).

 > This is an unsupported product.
 If you require a supported version please contact applicationsdecartographieweb-webmappingapplications@ec.gc.ca for a cost estimate.
 The software and code samples available on this website are provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.
 Access to this GitHub repository could become unavailable at any point in time.